PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Using Cloud Code/Android Cloud Code.md

 ### Registration Response

-Second, we'll navigate to *Configurator > Cloud Code > Responses* and add this to the Cloud code:
+Second, we'll navigate to *Configurator > Cloud Code > Responses* and add this to the Cloud Code:

 ```
 if(Spark.getData().scriptData){